madx/madx.me/content/articles/a-simpler-alternative-to-flux-and-redux.md

 Using two actions like in Redux works (one to the request, one for the response) but it does bring some bloat to the code.

+I'm also thinking about a way to implement middleware-like functionality, like in Redux.

 [flux]: https://facebook.github.io/flux/
 [flux:overview]: https://facebook.github.io/flux/docs/overview.html
 [redux]: http://redux.js.org/